A delicious Gluten Free Low Fat Sausage Sage Onion Quinoa Stuffing that is a perfect addition to any roast dinner.

 Last but not least is seasoning, just salt and black pepper is all that's needed.
 So really nothing too complicated ingredient wise in this Sausage Sage Onion Quinoa Stuffing.

 I bake it all in one in an ovenproof dish, where it gets the lovely golden colour to the exterior while still moist in the centre.
-Drizzled with this Syn Free Gravy it’s perfect.
+Drizzled with this Gravy it's perfect.

 Looking for some more dishes to serve alongside this Sausage Sage Onion Quinoa Stuffing?
 How about these: